SapientNitroLA/carousel-planning/planning.md

 # Sapient LA Carousel #

 This repo is for a bare-bone carousel which can be employed in a variety of contexts by means of a [plugin-based feature set](#plugins).
 It is written in AMD format, so it can be used as-is with a dependency manager like RequireJS.
-It has no dependencies on a 3rd party framework, like jQuery; however, it does rely on the included x.js script for setup and [internal communication](#internal-communication-methods).
+It has no dependencies on 3rd party frameworks, such as jQuery; however, it does rely on the included x.js script for setup and [internal communication](#internal-communication-methods).

 It is compatible with Chrome, Firefox, Safari, and down to IE9.

 ## Getting Started ##

-These are the files you will need to implement a basic carousel:
+These are the files which make up the carousel demo:

     |-- index.html
     +-- library